Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/chemistry/mineral_kinetics_card.rst

  :math:`\lambda_m` in equation above.

 NUCLEATION_KINETICS <string>
- Name of nucleations kinetics reaction to be applied to the mineral (specified elsewhere in the NUCLEATION_KINETICS block).
+ Name of nucleation kinetics reaction to be applied to the mineral (specified elsewhere in the NUCLEATION_KINETICS block).

 PRECIPITATION_RATE_CONSTANT <float> <optional units_string>